k24d/ssm-vault/DOCKER.md

-# Docker with SSM Parameter Store
+# SSM Parameter Store from Docker

 This document describes how to use SSM Vault from Docker and docker-compose.